ozank/ee361/transformers/voltage_regulation.md

 - b) 1.0 pf rated current
 - c) 0.8 pf leading rated current

-at the primary side, if the input voltage of the transformer is kept at 230 V.
+at the secondary side, if the output voltage is 115 V at the specified load condition.
+Neglect the parallel branch.

 Equivalent circuit of the transformer is: